ruanyf/react-testing-demo/README.md

 > 1. Click a Delete button, the Todo item should be deleted
 > 1. Click the Add Todo button, a new Todo item shoule be added into the TodoList

 All [test cases](https://github.com/ruanyf/react-testing-demo/tree/master/test) are written.
-Run the tests, and see the result.
+You run `npm test` to find the test result.

 ```bash
 $ npm test